8 Collagen Benefits: When to Take, Dosage, Supplements, Collagen Foods and More

-Then you can add in collagen rich foods, gelatinous meats (animal skin, tendons, small bones, wings, oxtails etc) and bone broth to balance out the methionine.
+Then you can benefit your health by adding collagen rich foods, gelatinous meats (animal skin, tendons, small bones, wings, oxtails etc) and bone broth to balance out the methionine.

 You might be wondering: does glycine knock me out like Xanax?
 No. Quite the opposite.

 You see, glycine decreases core body temperature and possibly inhibits muscle activity during REM sleep.Your body temperature naturally drops as bedtime approaches and continues to drop throughout sleep.

 This may be why glycine helps you sleep however, more research is needed.

 Interestingly, there are other mood boosting effects that give us more insight as to why glycine helps with sleep.
 Studies are showing glycine to be an inhibitory neurotransmitter, much like GABA.

 Glycine increases serotonin levels without increasing dopamine levels (22).
 Which is generally good.
 Among other things, this helps maintain healthy circadian rhythms leading to better sleep.

 In addition to normalizing sleep, glycine also helped alleviate the symptoms of sleep deprivation.